|

 in the "other lands" category.
 Daniel's total tax was .31 1/2.

 As usual, he was not charged poll tax.
-Source: Property and Poll Tax, 1811-1815 / 1821-1825; in the White County Court Clerk's office in Sparta, TN. (not transcriptions, but copies of original books) |
+Source: Property and Poll Tax, 1811-1815 / 1821-1825; in the White County Court Clerk's office in Sparta, TN. (not transcription, but the original book) |

 1826 January 1 |